Tame and wild theorem for the category of filtered by standard modules

 \section{Tame and wild dichotomy}

-In this section we proceed to the proofs of our main results.
+In this section we proceed to the proofs of our main results in the case of admissible homological systems.
 In order to be precise, we need first to adapt some known facts on tame ditalgebras to the case of interlaced weak ditalgebras.

 The following lemma is probably known, but we include a proof for the sake of the reader.